Jamie Chai Yun Liew

 Work E-mail: Jamie.Liew@uottawa.ca

-Jamie is a graduate of the University of Ottawa (LL.B), Carleton University (joint M.A./LL.B program), Columbia University (LL.M.), and the University of Calgary (B.Comm. and B.A.).
+Jamie holds degrees in law, international affairs (NPSIA), commerce, and political science.
+She was called to the Law Society of Ontario in 2006.
 After articling at a national full-service law firm in Toronto, Jamie clerked for Justice Douglas Campbell at the Federal Court, was a member of the Issa Sesay defence team at the Special Court for Sierra Leone, and was Commission Counsel at the Cornwall Public Inquiry.
-In 2007, Jamie opened a feminist legal practice with a colleague and practiced immigration law, criminal law, administrative law (landlord tenant, and ODSP appeals among others), and civil litigation.
+In 2007, Jamie opened a feminist legal practice with a colleague and practiced in a variety of areas including administrative law.
 She continues to practice immigration and refugee law today as a sole practitioner.

 List of Selected Publications

 Jamie Chai Yun Liew, “Denying Refugee Protection to LGBTQ and Marginalized Persons: A Retrospective Look at State Protection in Canadian Refugee Law” (2017) 29:2 Canadian Journal of Women and the Law 290.

 Jamie Liew, Prasanna Balasundaram and Jennifer Stone, "Troubling Trends in Excluding Family Members Via Regulation 117(9)(d): A Survey of Jurisprudence and Lawyers" (2017) 26 Journal of Law and Social Policy 112.